xiiiz/CSCL-DTI/README.md

     CC(=O)Nc1cc(Cl)cc2cc(C(=O)N3CCN(Cc4ccc(F)cc4)CC3C)oc12	METPNTTEDYDTTTEFDYGDATPCQKVNERAFGAQLLPPLYSLVFVIGLVGNILVVLVLVQYKRLKNMTSIYLLNLAISDLLFLFTLPFWIDYKLKDDWVFGDAMCKILSGFYYTGLYSEIFFIILLTIDRYLAIVHAVFALRARTVTFGVITSIIIWALAILASMPGLYFSKTQWEFTHHTCSLHFPHESLREWKLFQALKLNLFGLVLPLLVMIICYTGIIKILLRRPNEKKSKAVRLIFVIMIIFFLFWTPYNLTILISVFQDFLFTHECEQSRHLDLAVQVTEVIAYTHCCVNPVIYAFVGERFRKYLRQLFHRRVAVHLVKWLPFLSVDRLERVSSTSPSTGEHELSAGF 1
     ...     ...     ...
     ```
-    where `drug` is the Simplified MolecularInput Line-Entry System (SMILES) sequence of the drug, `target` is the protein amino acids sequence, `label` is the drug target interaction.
+    where `drug` is the Simplified Molecular Input Line-Entry System (SMILES) sequence of the drug, `target` is the protein amino acids sequence, `label` is the drug target interaction.
 2. `data/human.txt` is the Human dataset of drug-target interaction.
 The content in this file is similar to the content in `data/gpcr-train.txt/`.
 3. `data/drugbank-train.csv/` is the the DrugBank dataset of drug-target interaction. `data/drugbank-test.txt/` is the DrugBank testing dataset of drug-target interaction.
 The content in this file is similar to the content in `data/gpcr-train.txt/`, except that the target is in the first column and the drug is in the second column.